-The following sections describe the cleaning, inspections, and preventative maintenance procedures.
+These sections describe cleaning, inspections, and preventative maintenance procedures.
 Regularly replacing normally functioning assemblies or components as a preventative measure is not required.
-Malfunctions of your Earth Station Antenna can normally be traced to components and/or parts through the use of troubleshooting procedures.
+Malfunctions of this ESA can normally be traced to components and/or parts through the use of troubleshooting procedures.